-Multivariate differential calculus provides the fundamental tools for modelling system changes when more than one important parameter is responsible for those changes.
-It is particularly fundamental to all of the physical and natural sciences and to all situations requiring the modelling of rates of change.
+Multivariate differential calculus provides the fundamental tools for modeling system changes when more than one important parameter is responsible for those changes.
+It is particularly fundamental to all of the physical and natural sciences, and to all situations requiring the modeling of rates of change.

 |Paper title||Calculus of Several Variables|